Nelavalli/CrudExample/README.txt

 	Double click on the lombok.jar
 	Specify the location of Eclipse
 	click Install/Update button
-	Use your Eclipse IDE as usual  rama-master-added
+	Use your Eclipse IDE as usual  rebase master

 POST /login.do  --Login action URL
 	InputPage: /loginPage.do